fractal2001/build-your-own-world/README.md

 ![image](images/world.png)

 The world will also have a randomly generated coin located at a random location on each turn.
 The goal is to collect as many of these coins as possible (they will not despawn unless you capture them).
+Hovering with your mouse over a tile will also display information on the HUD.
+The HUD also contains the number of coins collected so far.

 Pressing "Q" at any point will quit and save the game.
 When opening the game again, pressing "L" will load the last saved game.

 # Running the Code
 Open up IntelliJ and set the project structure to use the library folder as a java module.
 This is necessary for the code to run, since there are several "custom packages".
 Set the Java version to 17.0.4 or higher, and run "Main.java"